 Fall season is open to Harriton H.S.
 Crew members in 10th thru 12th grade.
 An incoming 9th grader may be admitted if he/she has completed an accredited learn to row program.
 Please contact the head coach to determine if you qualify.

 Whatever the season, the parents' enthusiasm on the river truly is a motivation to the rowers and it is important that we support our children in their races.

 During Spring season, transportation to and from practice is organized by schoolbus.
-In fact, it is mandatory to take the bus to practice for all students!
 The schoolbus is not available for Saturday morning practice and parents are expected to drop their child off at the boathouse.

 During Fall season, there is no transportation and kids typically get to the boathouse for practice by setting up a carpool with senior teammates or parents that are willing to drive.
 Parents drive their children to all Fall regatta's and usually organize a carpool.

 You should plan on being on the river for quite some time, enjoy the races, meet other parents and take in the fun atmosphere.
 Suggested items to bring (depending on the weather):

 • Sunscreen (important even on gray days) especially important for the athlete on the water!

 • Racing schedule; usually available one to two days before the race.

 • Rain gear (races are only cancelled in rain if it is really windy or for a thunderstorm)

 • Dress in layers, especially early in the season